 - All medication (prescription or non-prescription) to be given at school requires written authorization of the parent and/or guardian.
+Parent/guardian has the option of submitting a new form after nine weeks, if warranted.
 Medication consent forms are available from the school or may be found on the www.oneontacityschools.com website.
 Each authorization form is valid for only the current school year.
 A new form is required for each medication given and each change in medication.
 Medications brought to the school without a signed authorization form will not be accepted until the form is received. - Only medication brought to the nurse's office by the parents/guardians can be given.
 Students are not allowed to keep any medication with them unless approved by nursing staff. - A child should never be given the responsibility of bringing medication to school. - The registered nurse will determine if non-prescription medications are appropriate and whether a physician order is also necessary.

-- On the last day of school, parents are responsible for picking up any remaining prescription or non-prescription medication.
+- Prior to the last day of school, parents are responsible for picking up any remaining prescription or non-prescription medication.
 The school nurse will discard remaining medications in a manner consistent with federal guidelines. - The school nurse will refuse to administer medication when there is any discrepancy, i.e. label is different from instructions, label is unclear, or label is torn.
-This medication will not be given until clarification is obtained. - ASN (the National Association of School Nurses) "believes school district policies should not permit a school nurse or other staff to administer any product that could be considered a drug, including "natural remedies," herbs, vitamins, dietary supplements, homeopathic medicines, or medications from other countries, without - 1. a written order from a health care provider authorized to prescribe in that state, - 2. identification of the condition for which the product is being used, - 3. a written request from the parent/guardian, - 4. verification that the product and requested dosage are safe for the student (considering age, body weight, and condition), and - 5.
+This medication will not be given until clarification is obtained. - NASN (the National Association of School Nurses) "believes school district policies should not permit a school nurse or other staff to administer any product that could be considered a drug, including "natural remedies," herbs, vitamins, dietary supplements, homeopathic medicines, or medications from other countries, without - 1. a written order from a health care provider authorized to prescribe in that state, - 2. identification of the condition for which the product is being used, - 3. a written request from the parent/guardian, - 4. verification that the product and requested dosage are safe for the student (considering age, body weight, and condition), and - 5.
 Reasonable information about therapeutic and untoward effects and interactions."

-NON-PRESCRIPTION/OVER THE COUNTER MEDICATIONS
+NON-PRESCRIPTION/OVER THE COUNTER MEDICATIONS: